p4lang/p4c/license-details/README.md

 build a P4 compiler executable, and update this note when that task is complete with our findings.

-All of the source files in this section are _only_ for running tests, and are _not_ part of a compiled `p4c` executable.

 One or more published P4C back ends produce C source files that are intended to be compiled and loaded into the kernel via the EBPF feature, at least [3], [4] and perhaps others.